axrati/pykeral/README.md

 *The `from` and `to` keys are how you align your node config to a relationship config.
 Just use the `node_group_name` you defined in your schema.*<br>

-*The `row_level_node_keys` are a key between node mappings that you want to capture on a relationship.
+*The `row_level_node_keys` are column keys between node mappings that you want to capture on a relationship.
 This can be an empty array if you just want to align a basic relationship.*

 ###### *For example: If you added `flavor_version` to row_attributes in this example, then you would get a new relationship for each distinct value of `flavor_version` for a "manufacturer"-to-"soda" node mapping.*